curl/curl/docs/libcurl/curl_ws_recv.md

 number of bytes actually stored.

 If there is more fragment data to deliver than what fits in the provided *buffer*, libcurl returns a full buffer and the application needs to call this function again to continue draining the buffer.

-The *meta* pointer gets set to point to a *const struct curl_ws_frame* that contains information about the received data.
-See the curl_ws_meta(3) for details on that struct.
+If the function call is successful, the *meta* pointer gets set to point to a *const struct curl_ws_frame* that contains information about the received data.
+That struct must not be freed and its contents must not be relied upon anymore once another WebSocket function is called.
+See the curl_ws_meta(3) for details on that struct.a

 # %PROTOCOLS%